 The UNECA, IMF, and African Finance Ministers met on 5th February to discuss the debt crisis affecting the continent amidst the global covid-19 pandemic.
 The meeting sought to explore easing the fiscal constraints crisis by transforming existing liquidity instruments and easing market access to alleviate the debt burden by providing much needed liquidity for the continent’s economies.

-The meeting comes in the wake of several African countries lining up to restructure their debts under the G20 Common Framework.
-Countries like Chad, Ethiopia, Angola, Kenya, and others who are set to begin the restructure their debt is clear demonstration of the depth of this current debt crisis.
+The meeting came in the wake of several African countries lining up to restructure their debts under the G20 Common Framework.
+Countries like Chad, Ethiopia, Angola, Kenya, and others who are set to begin the restructure of their debt is a clear demonstration of the depth of this current debt crisis.
 AFRODAD welcomes the call by ECA’s Executive Secretary, Vera Songwe for additional liquidity through issuance of “$500 billion in Special Drawing Rights (SDR), better market access, more concessional resources and an extension in the Debt Service Suspension Initiative (DSSI), given the prolonged nature of the pandemic”.
-The issuance of the new SDRs is a significant addition to efforts already in place which do not going as far enough in addressing the root causes of how African countries have found themselves in this situation.
+The issuance of the new SDRs is a significant addition to efforts already in place which do not go as far enough in addressing the root causes of how African countries have found themselves in this situation.

 It is encouraging to note that IMF Managing Director, Kristalina Georgieva said that “now is the moment to demonstrate that SDR allocation can be part of a comprehensive support framework, together with debt reduction, debt relief and policy support actions in the countries,” African countries need urgent access to concessional financing to respond to the multiple crises that they face.
-SDRs play a greater role in providing that financing to avoid the creation of another debt wave through new loans.
-AFRODAD continues to call for a sustainable solution to current crisis that includes fundamental reforms of the global debt and financial architecture, addressing illicit financial flows, and supporting initiatives that spur domestic resource mobilisation.
+SDRs would play a greater role in providing financing to avoid the creation of another debt wave through new loans.
+AFRODAD continues to call for a sustainable solution to the current crisis that includes fundamental reforms of the global debt and financial architecture, addressing illicit financial flows, and supporting initiatives that spur domestic resource mobilisation.